Newbiggin-by-the-Sea: Religious sites

-The 13th century Parish Church of St Bartholomew, bleakly situated against a North Sea backdrop at Church Point, contains a notable collection of medieval gravestones.
+The 13th century Parish Church of St Bartholomew, situated against a North Sea backdrop at Church Point, contains a notable collection of medieval gravestones.
 Eight complete cross slab grave covers have been reset in the walls of the north aisle which was rebuilt in 1912.
 The chancel, the east and western bays of arcades and the west tower are all 13th century, while the spire dates to the 14th century.

 Woodhorn Church was once the mother church in the Parish of Woodhorn with Newbiggin.
-When she was declared redundant in 1973, that role passed to St Bartholomew's.
+When it was declared redundant in 1973, that role passed to St Bartholomew's.

 The Salvation Army has had a presence in Newbiggin-by-the-Sea since 1902 and its current premises consist of a worship hall on Front Street, opened in 1939, and a community hall on Vernon Place.
 The Salvation Army band features in the recollections of those who have grown up in Newbiggin or spent summer holidays there.
 Mary Heynes, who in her childhood was once head girl at the former West Junior School in Newbiggin, recalls that in the 1960s, "The Salvation Army would be on the Quay wall every Sunday doing a service and the band would play."
 In 1991 the Newbiggin-by-the-Sea Salvation Army Songster Brigade (the choir) recorded songs for BBC Radio.